-Migration is the most difficult component of population change to estimate; there is no comprehensive system which registers migration in the UK – whether migration to or from overseas, migration to or from other parts of the UK or migration within Scotland.
-Estimates of migration therefore have to be based on survey data and the best proxy data that exist.
-The text below outlines the data sources and methods used to estimate the migration estimates available on this website.
+Migration is the most difficult component of population change to estimate; there is no comprehensive system which registers migration flows in and out of the UK – whether migration to or from overseas, migration to or from other parts of the UK or migration within Scotland.
+Estimates of migration flows therefore have to be based on survey data and the best proxy data that exist.
+The text below outlines the data sources and methods used to estimate migration flows available on this website.

-Methodology used to produce National Records of Scotland (NRS) official migration estimates
+Methodology used to produce National Records of Scotland (NRS) official migration flows

 1. Sources of migration data